aleksandr-vin/marktplaats-gpt/README.md

 ### Marktplaats authentication

+For now the only supported way is to steal cookies from the browser session.
+Find assistance from [header-hunter](https://github.com/aleksandr-vin/header-hunter).

-Is tricky, you'll need to open https://marktplaats.nl and log in, open Developer Tools > Network tab and right-click on any request to marktplaats.nl (after you log-in), choose Save as Curl.
+Open https://marktplaats.nl and log in, open Developer Tools > Network tab and right-click on any request to marktplaats.nl (after you log-in), choose Save as Curl.
 That will copy full request command (with cookies) to clip buffer.

 Run next command to extract cookies and place them in *.env*:

 ```
-python -m marktplaats_messages.cookie_awareness >> .env
+header-hunter > .env
 ```